uwindsorcss/documents/constitution.md

 1. The **President** will meet with the **member** to discuss concerns raised by the membership.
 2. If, after one week, the **member** is still not found to be fulfilling their responsibilities, the **President** shall issue a written warning.
 3. After an additional week, if the **member** is still not found to be fulfilling their responsibilities, a meeting will be called to determine whether the individual will retain their position.
+4. If the **member** is removed at such a meeting, they may appeal within a reasonable period to the CSS Board, as prescribed in Section 4.

 _**Note:** In the event the **member** in question is the **President**, the **Vice President** will conduct the above procedure._